• Skip to primary navigation

 • Tofu “Crab” Cakes

-You can mix up the ingredients if you want.
+You can mix and match the ingredients if you prefer.
 Try using slivered cucumber or bean sprouts.
 And, instead of peanuts, especially if you’re allergic, you could use slivered almonds.
-You can’t really go wrong with this recipe.
+You can’t go wrong with this recipe.

 Asian Lettuce Wraps

-I actually found whole-grain rice noodles and the box it’s pretty large.
-You’ll only need a fraction of it for this recipe, but rice noodles are super fun and can be used in lots of recipes like my Vietnamese Noodle Bowl, or thrown in soups.
+I found whole-grain rice noodles, and the box it’s large.
+You’ll only need a fraction of it for this recipe, but rice noodles are super fun and can be used in many recipes, such as my Vietnamese Noodle Bowl, or added to soups.

-I’d love to hear your feedback in the comments below for this Tempeh Asian Lettuce Wraps recipe!
-If you have a photo, post it on Instagram, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!
+I’d love to hear your feedback on this Tempeh Asian Lettuce Wraps recipe in the comments below!
+If you have a photo, post it on Instagram, tag me using the hashtag #plantbasedcooking in your caption, and I’ll be sure to see it!

 Asian Lettuce Wraps